iewaij/idinn-streamlit/docs/tutorials/single.rst

 Simulation, Plotting, and Order Calculation
 ------------------------------------------

-We can also inspect how the controller performs in the specified sourcing environment by (i) plotting the inventory and order histories and (ii) calculating optimal orders.
+We can also inspect how the controller performs in the specified sourcing environment by (i) plotting the inventory and order histories, and (ii) calculating optimal orders.

 .. code-block:: python